Tree Planting: Mission Accomplished on May 13!

 However, the first week of October had no rain, so volunteers plan to water as long as the weather remains dry.

 Volunteers and donations are welcome for this project.
-Please see the Funding article on this website.
+Please see the About page on this website.

 Notes